VladDB/clickhouseTest/README.md

-Simple app for testing ClickHouse with GUI(ImGui) for linux
+## Simple app for testing ClickHouse with GUI(ImGui) for linux.
+Testing wide and slim table, with 1 second period insert any count of params of string or double data type.
+Data is generated as sin or raw (10 second insert the same value).
+You can create 10 testing threads.
+In the end of test you can drop the table.